CosmicScale/PSBBN-Definitive-English-Patch/README.md

 # Troubleshooting

+## Problems Running the Script
 ⚠️ **Known issue**: Installing on **Fedora** is currently problematic.
 It is recommended to use a Debian-based distribution or the [PSBBN Launcher for Windows](#installing-on-windows).

-## Problems Running the Script
-If you encounter errors while running the setup, installing PSBBN, installing games, or performing other tasks, try the following:
+If you encounter problems running the **PSBBN Definitive Project** on your PC:
 1. Make sure you are running the latest version of your operating system and that it is fully updated
 2. Use a recommended OS.
 The **PSBBN Definitive Project** has been fully tested on:
 - Linux Mint
 - Raspberry Pi OS
 - Windows 10 Home Edition
 - Windows 11 Home Edition
-3. Try installing to a different HDD or SSD
-4. Connect the PS2 HDD/SSD directly to your PC using an internal SATA connection, or use a different USB adapter

 If you are using the [PSBBN Launcher for Windows](#installing-on-windows) script and experience issues:
 1. Open PowerShell as an administrator and run the following command:
 ```
 wsl --unregister PSBBN
 ```
-2. Dowload the latest version of the `PSBBN-Launcher-For-Windows.ps1` script [here](https://raw.githubusercontent.com/CosmicScale/PSBBN-Definitive-English-Patch/refs/heads/main/scripts/PSBBN-Launcher-For-Windows.ps1) (Right-click and select **Save link as**).
+2. Download the latest version of the `PSBBN-Launcher-For-Windows.ps1` script [here](https://raw.githubusercontent.com/CosmicScale/PSBBN-Definitive-English-Patch/refs/heads/main/scripts/PSBBN-Launcher-For-Windows.ps1) (Right-click and select **Save link as**).
 3. Make sure you have an active internet connection.
 If you are using a VPN, try disabling it
 4. Run the `PSBBN-Launcher-For-Windows.ps1` script again

+If you still encounter errors:
+1. Connect the PS2 HDD or SSD directly to your PC using an internal SATA connection, or a USB port directly on the motherboard
+2. Try installing to a different HDD or SSD, or try a different SATA to USB adapter

 ## Problems Launching PSBBN and HOSDMenu
 When you connect the drive to your PS2 console and power it on, **PSBBN** or **[HOSDMenu](#hosdmenu)** should automatically launch.